namesdamo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that converts a number
+a script that prints all possible combinations of two letters